Skip to content

 » READ MORE: Joel Embiid’s injury management, Paul George’s integration and more: A question facing each Sixers player

-Many of the teams that emerged as top contenders around the same time as the Embiid Sixers — squads such as Giannis Antetokounmpo’s Bucks, Nikola Jokic’s Nuggets, Tatum’s Celtics, LeBron James in his Laker Era, and Pascal Siakam’s Raptors (with a big helping hand from Kawhi Leonard, of course) — have lifted the weight of championship expectations off of themselves.
+Many of the teams that emerged as top contenders around the same time as the Embiid Sixers — squads such as Giannis Antetokounmpo’s Bucks, Nikola Jokic’s Nuggets, Tatum’s Celtics, LeBron James in his Laker Era, and Pascal Siakam’s Raptors (with a big helping hand from Kawhi Leonard, of course) — have lifted the weight of championship expectations off themselves.
 Most of the other exceptions, such as the Utah Jazz with Donovan Mitchell and Rudy Gobert, have since been broken up.
 The Sixers are just about the only team still hanging around at that same party years later, waiting for something good to happen long after everyone else left.

-Now, the next wave of contenders is rolling up on Philly — teams like the Thunder, Timberwolves, Mavs, Pacers, Magic, Cavs and Grizzlies, just to name a few.
+Now, the next wave of contenders is rolling up on Philly — teams like the Thunder, Timberwolves, Mavs, Pacers, Magic, Cavs, and Grizzlies, just to name a few.
 If the Sixers don’t fulfill their championship destiny, all the things that project a winning aura won’t mean much without delivering the one thing that truly matters.